nmantani/FileInsight-plugins/README.txt

 and $PROXY_PORT variables in it, then please execute the following command.

 powershell -exec bypass .\install.ps1 -update

+Manual update:
+Please download the latest release version and copy "plugins" folder into
+%USERPROFILE%\Documents\FileInsight to overwrite with the new version.

 List of plugins (67 plugins):
 * Basic operations